 Trade, monetary and fiscal policies, and political and economic conditions may substantially change, and credit markets may experience periods of constriction and variability.
+Additionally, instability in the banking environment may adversely affect our business.
 These conditions may impact our business due to lower transaction volumes or an increase in the number of clients going out of business.
 Further, rising inflation may negatively impact our business, raise costs and reduce profitability.
 Current or potential clients may decide to reduce their spending on payroll and other outsourcing services.
 In addition, new business formation may be affected by an inability to obtain credit.